Chloe Chambers: Formula E

+Lamborghini Super Trofeo

+Chambers will compete in the 2026 Lamborgini Super Trofeo North America season with RAFA Racing Club and support from Monoflo International.

 Personal life

-Chambers was born in China but was adopted by Americans Matthew and Shannon Chambers from Monroe, New York at 11 months.
+Chambers was born in China but was adopted by Americans Matthew and Shannon Chambers from Monroe, New York at eleven months.
 Her siblings are also adopted.
 Her younger sister Emma is also from China and her younger brother Oliver is from Ethiopia.
 She is an ambassador for the non-profit Gift of Adoption Fund.

 Chambers holds the Guinness World Record for the Fastest Vehicle Slalom.
 She set the record on August 21, 2020, racing a 2020 Porsche 718 Spyder and navigating 50 cones in 47.45 seconds.

 Chambers is signed with A14 Management, Formula One World Champion Fernando Alonso's management company.